babylonhealth/ios-playbook/Cookbook/Proposals/SmarterDiffs.md

 ## Alternatives considered

-As an alternative we can inforce asserting on individual states insteead of all states which will make diffs less of an issue.
+As an alternative we can enforce asserting on individual states instead of all states which will make diffs less of an issue.
 But as mentioned before it will not eliminate it.

 Another alternative would be to use snapshot testing that we already use for UI tests.
 It will make our assert just a call to a single `assertSnapshot` function.
-But at the same time it will mean that all the snapshots will be writtent into the files rather than explicitly stated in the test code.
+But at the same time it will mean that all the snapshots will be written into the files rather than explicitly stated in the test code.
 This will decrease the boilerplate we will have to write in tests manually but will make it harder to understand test expectations as as we will need to search through text files to find values we need.